Logichesky/Duender/README.md

 Duender is an open-source project developed by **Sergei Irbenek (Irbis3D)**.

-Attribution is not required by the license, but is highly appreciated.
+Attribution is required by the license and highly appreciated.